Barstool Sports: Repurchase by Dave Portnoy (2023)

 On February 11, 2024, Barstool Sports and DraftKings finalized a multi-year sports betting media partnership after the Super Bowl and the termination of Barstool's non-compete with Penn.
 This deal kicked off with a live-streamed free-throw challenge event featuring Barstool talent, where viewers could win part of a $100,000 prize pool.
 In January 2024, Barstool Sports announced that they are partnering with Rumble.

 Some of Barstool's contributors played a role in spreading false claims about Mary Kate Cornett, a 19-year-old student at the University of Mississippi who was the subject of fake rumors that she slept with her boyfriend's father.
 While Pat McAfee of ESPN was the primary figure behind spreading the rumors, Barstool's personalities including long time blogger Kevin Clancy also perpetrated the rumors, and Portnoy would later comment that he regrets the role that his company would play in spreading "vicious" rumors.
 Barstool and Cornett's lawyers are planning to head to mediation.

-In July 2025, Fox Sports announced a "wide-ranging" content partnership with Barstool, under which it will produce a new studio show for its Fox Sports 1 cable channel, work with Fox on co-producing digital content, and have Portnoy and other Barstool contributors make appearances on its college football pre-game show Big Noon Kickoff.
+In July 2025, Fox Sports announced a "wide-ranging" content partnership with Barstool, under which it will produce a new studio show for its Fox Sports 1 cable channel, work with Fox on co-producing digital content, and have Portnoy join the panel of its college football pre-game show Big Noon Kickoff (with other Barstool personalities also appearing as contributors).
 The FS1 show, Wake Up Barstool, debuted on September 2, 2025.

+In October and November 2025, Barstool premiered the Internet Invitational, a six-episode Youtube golf event for golf influencers, which garnered widespread acclaim and achieved over 25 million views.

+In December 2025, Dave Portnoy announced that Barstool signed a deal with Netflix to exclusively show three of Barstool's bigger video podcasts on the platform, in a purported 8-figure deal.
+Those podcasts include: Pardon My Take, Spittin' Chiclets, and the Ryen Russillo Show.
+The podcasts are set to launch on Netflix in early 2026.